 In 2016, Cline was the President of The Science Coalition (TSC); TSC is made up of over 50 of the nation’s largest research universities dedicated to sustaining the federal government’s investment in basic scientific research.
 From 2018 to 2020, he served on the Association of American Cancer Institutes’ Government Relations Forum Steering Committee.
 Today, Cline is the lobbying community’s liaison to the APLU Council on Strategic Communications.

 In November 2020, the Association of Public and Land-grant Universities presented Cline with the “Jennifer Poulakidas Achievement Award” for outstanding, specific contributions to, and achievements in, university governmental relations.
 In December 2020, Cline was recognized a “2020 Top Lobbyist” by The Hill newspaper.

-Prior to joining the higher education community, Cline was the Executive Director of Gubernatorial Appointments and Personnel for then Massachusetts Governor Mitt Romney.
+Prior to joining the higher education / research community, Cline was the Executive Director of Gubernatorial Appointments and Personnel for then Massachusetts Governor Mitt Romney.
 Before joining the Romney Administration, Cline was an executive staff member for Massachusetts Governor Paul Cellucci and Governor Jane Swift.
 Cline also was a Professional Staff Member for former House Speaker John Boehner when Boehner chaired the House Committee on Education and the Workforce.

 Cline was a Sergeant in the U.S. Marine Corps, having worked for the White House Military Office and the Pentagon.
 A third generation GI Bill student / graduate, Cline earned a bachelor of liberal arts, with a concentration in history, from Harvard University.
 After graduation, he earned his Commission in the U.S. Navy Reserve and served as an intelligence officer for five years.